spicywebau/craft-batch-actions/README.md

 Batch Actions 1.x requires Craft CMS 4.2.0 or any later Craft CMS 4 release.

 Neo support requires Neo 3.3.4 or any later Neo 3 release.

+Batch copying and pasting Neo blocks requires Neo 3.4.0 or any later Neo 3 release.

+Batch copying and pasting Matrix blocks requires [Smith](https://github.com/verbb/smith) to be installed.

 ---